ashbrook-io/ashbrook-io.github.io/_posts/2022-04-25-Creating-an-app-to-search-and-retrieve-documents-from-azure.md

 I was not able to figure out a way from the documentation to get *just* the one field property that i wanted, but i could limit the properties to just the id and only expand the one field value using the query above.
 The documentation on the query parameters leaves quite a bit to be desired.
 I can't imagine there isn't a way to just tell the server 'give me only this property value' but this is where we are for now. =)

+## Day 'The End', post-mortem, lessons learned, etc!

+In the end, I ended up:

+- Using O365 sharepoint to store the secrets in a file
+- Using the same file/cache download method I was already using in some other projects